CS203UCR/2022fa-cs203-welcome-starter/README.md

 The content for each lab will be distributed via github classroom.

 So, to do the assignment of this course, you need:
-1. You'll have to setup and connect to UCR VPN before you can start.
-2. You'll need to log into https://escalab.org/datahub to run a jupyter notebook.
+1. You'll need to log into https://escalab.org/datahub to run a jupyter notebook.
-3. Tha asssignment from github classroom.
+2. Tha asssignment from github classroom.
 Find the link on the course home page: https://www.escalab.org/classes/cs203-2022fa/

 ## Connecting to CS203 jupyterhub